decatorevista/storytelling/speakers.md

 Mona Nicoară’s publications include articles in academic journals, human rights reports and analyses, as well as op-eds and essays in *The Guardian*, *Dilema Veche* and *Decât o Revistă*.

 > She tweets from [@monanicoara](http://www.twitter.com/monanicoara).

+### Jens Lekman

+_poza Jens_

+Jens Lekman, born and reared in Gothenburg, Sweden, is a songwriter, adventurer and retired bingo hall employee.
+Traveling our globe as a wide-open receptor of all it has to offer, Lekman repurposes for his own oeuvre the world's great, lost pop hooks of past and present.
+He breathes into them his droll senses of humor, romance and melody and gives them newfound buoyancy.
+Since his 2004 trifecta of EPs (*Maples Leaves, Rocky Dennis in Heaven, You Are the Light*) to his acclaimed 2007 full-length, *Night Falls Over Kortedala*, and 2012's touchingly personal *I Know What Love Isn't*, Lekman has made hopeless romantics of us all.
+In a musical language that has roots in the work of Arthur Russell, The Magnetic Fields, Calvin Johnson and Modern Lovers, Lekman's songs serve as a reminder to look closer at the world around us, to appreciate the beauty when it's both in and out of context; at its most heartbreaking, its most loving, and its most absurd.

+> Keep up with him on [Facebook](www.facebook.com/JensLekmanOfficial).